pytorch/rl/docs/source/reference/data.rst

 Storage choice is very influential on replay buffer sampling latency, especially in distributed reinforcement learning settings with larger data volumes.
 :class:`~torchrl.data.replay_buffers.storages.LazyMemmapStorage` is highly
-advised in distributed settings with shared storage due to the lower serialisation cost of MemoryMappedTensors as well as the ability to specify file storage locations for improved node failure recovery.
+advised in distributed settings with shared storage due to the lower serialization cost of MemoryMappedTensors as well as the ability to specify file storage locations for improved node failure recovery.
 The following mean sampling latency improvements over using :class:`~torchrl.data.replay_buffers.ListStorage`